 License metric: user-based or core-based

-In addition to the license model, your license is also defined by the metric that permits use of Tableau Server.
+Your license is defined by the metric that permits use of Tableau Server.

 A user-based license metric allows you to deploy Tableau Server on a single computer or on multiple computers in a cluster.
 Each user that accesses Tableau Server must be licensed.
 Administrators add users and license them.